-From 10 July 2020 you may not have to self-isolate when you arrive in Scotland if you are returning from one of the countries or territories listed below.
+You may not have to self-isolate in Scotland when arriving or returning from one of the countries or territories listed below.

 That is because these countries or territories are: